scottwwhitman/idiomatic-ruby/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- Discuss the proper usage of Ruby methods and syntax
+- Discuss the proper usage of Ruby methods and syntax.
-- Compare and contrast the difference between a `Javascript` way and `Ruby` way of approaching a problem
+- Compare and contrast the difference between a `Javascript` way and `Ruby` way of approaching a problem.
-- Create methods that demonstrate best practices and efficient code.
+- Create methods that demonstrate best practices in Ruby and efficient code.

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

-- Synthesize basic `Ruby` statements
+- Read and write basic `Ruby` statements including methods, conditionals, and loops
-- Understand the various data types in `Ruby`
+- Recognize the various data types in `Ruby`
 - Navigate and execute live code in `irb`, `pry`, or a `.rb` file.